secretstartups/handbook/customer-success/account-team/index.html.md

 - Onboarding of new customers requiring additional attention
 - Triage if they have a [health score other than Green](/handbook/customer-success/tam/health-score-triage/#health-assessment-guidelines)

 As a recommendation to [make the most efficient use of everyone’s time](/handbook/values/#be-respectful-of-others-time), these calls should not happen more than once a week, unless there is a specific and urgent need.
 There is no requirement to have recurring account team calls, but different regions and segments may approach account team alignments and engagement differently.
-For clarity on specific regions' or segments' approaches, reach out to the corresponding TAM Manager(s).
+For clarity on specific regions' or segments' approaches, reach out to the corresponding CSM Manager(s).

 Account teams may choose to include the [Sales Development Representative (SDR)](/job-families/marketing/sales-development-representative/) in their account meetings for any targeted growth or wider account expansion.

 ### Who Leads the Meeting?

 - *No specific person/role is the boss.
 You are a TEAM.*
-- Tasks should be agreed upon during the SALSATAM meeting and fall into each person’s area of responsibility.
+- Tasks should be agreed upon during the SALSACSM meeting and fall into each person’s area of responsibility.
 - SAs and SALs need to work together to ensure a smooth sales process, from discovery to demo to POV to final sale.
-- SAs and TAMs need to work together to ensure a smooth transition for the customer.
+- SAs and CSMs need to work together to ensure a smooth transition for the customer.
-- TAMs and SALs need to work together to ensure a smooth onboarding, continued customer happiness, growing accounts, driving stage adoption, and to lock in the renewal for years to come.
+- CSMs and SALs need to work together to ensure a smooth onboarding, continued customer happiness, growing accounts, driving stage adoption, and to lock in the renewal for years to come.

 ### Tools to Use During the Meeting